 The Department of Energy (DOE) will also play a key role in ensuring that the nation's transmission network can cost-effectively connect new renewable resources to electricity customers.
 This will require coherent planning across broad regions, stakeholder outreach, and modeling and technical assistance.
 DOE’s national transmission planning study will provide this critical analytical foundation.

 Determining who pays for transmission is also a challenge, and DOE’s $2.5 billion Transmission Facilitation Program will prioritize projects that enhance the efficiency or reliability of transmission and lower electricity sector greenhouse gas emissions.
-The IRA also provides additional funding for DOE analysis and facilitation of transmission as well as funding for loans to support construction of transmission lines in designated national interest corridors.
+The Inflation Reduction Act also provides additional funding for DOE analysis and facilitation of transmission as well as funding for loans to support construction of transmission lines in designated national interest corridors.

 State and local actors will play an essential role in helping the nation as a whole reach its 2030 climate goal because they control several policy levers to reduce emissions.
 State public utility commissions, for instance, regulate investor-owned utilities and can play a pivotal role in enabling a zero-carbon grid.
 State and local governments can focus their transportation investments on repairing existing roads rather than expanding them in ways that increase driving.
 They can also improve public transit and adopt land use planning, permitting and housing policies that reduce the need to drive.

 Similarly, state and local governments can advance building sector decarbonization via energy efficiency requirements, performance standards and incentives for clean energy.
 Given the local nature of climate impacts, state and local governments can also drive the adoption of effective adaptation and resilience strategies.